department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/decision-ready-claims.md

 **All of these must be true:**

 - You're filing one of the claim types listed above, **and**
-- You've already filed a VA claim and received a rating decision from us on that claim (unless you're filing a pre-discharge or DIC claim), **and**
+- You've already filed a VA disability claim and received a rating decision from us on that claim (unless you're filing a pre-discharge or DIC claim), **and**
 - None of the exclusions listed below apply to you

 </div>